christinesangphet/deep-learning-project/README.md

 - Fine-Tuned Feedforward Neural Network
 - Transformer-based model

-After assessing the performance of all three models, the Fine-Tuned Feedforward Neural Network performed the best, with an accuracy of approximately 93%.
-As a result, we chose this model to power the song recommendation system.

 ### Model Evaluation

 The model was evaluated using the following metrics to assess its performance: